-There have been issues within the admin team regarding the correct use of Trak, especially patient "unavailability" "DNA" and "re setting the clock".
-The admin team lead has has secured permission for temporary admin support to allow the current team to be released up to undertake further training.
+The admin team lead has secured temporary admin to support the test of a centralised podiatry booking function.
+There have been issues within the admin team regarding the correct use of Trak, especially patient "unavailability", "DNA" and "re setting the clock" and the team are working to reduce these admin errors.